sbryngelson/group-docs/group-syllabus/responding-to-reviewers.md

 ### Examples

-There is an example revision template [../templates/paper_rebuttal](in this directory), along with a `Makefile` that uses the `latexdiff` tool to create a `diff` between the submitted and revised manuscript.
+There is an example revision template [in this directory](../templates/paper_rebuttal), along with a `Makefile` that uses the `latexdiff` tool to create a `diff` between the submitted and revised manuscript.
-I am also including example revisions [../examples/paper_revisions](in this directory]).
+I also include example revisions [in this directory](../examples/paper_revisions).